687ke1c6/ag-grid-async-transaction-cache/README.md

 ## Why use an async-transaction-cache?

-Using the Ag-Grid async transaction api in a high frequency environment, an update can be applied immediately after the row has been added, and even before it has been rendered.
+When using the Ag-Grid async transaction api in a high frequency environment, an update can be applied immediately after the row has been added, and even before it has been rendered.
 This is because the api requires full (non-partial) rows for both adding and updating in a transaction.

 ```typescript